iamjrmh/CHSuite/README.md

 - CHSuite auto-kills the launcher process before writing if it detects it running, then waits for it to fully exit
 - `game_installs.json` is backed up to `.bak` automatically before every write
 - **Refresh** button to re-read the file at any time without restarting

 ---

+## 📦 CHManager

+An all-in-one install manager for Clone Hero.
+View every registered install at a glance, manage them directly, and download any release or PTB build straight from GitHub — all without leaving the tab.

+### Local Installs

+- Every install registered in `game_installs.json` is listed with its version, path, patch state, and whether it was added manually or by the launcher
+- **★ Default** — set any install as the default used by CHSuite
+- **▶ Launch** — launch Clone Hero directly from CHManager
+- **📂 Folder** — open the install folder in Explorer
+- **⚙ Patch / ↺ Unpatch** — patch or unpatch any install inline without switching to the CHPatcher tab
+- **🗑 Delete** — removes the entire install folder from disk and unregisters it from `game_installs.json`
+- **Auto-remove** — installs whose `Clone Hero.exe` is missing are silently cleaned from `game_installs.json` on every refresh
+- **+ Add Existing Install** — register any existing Clone Hero folder manually

+### Download

+- Fetches all releases directly from the Clone Hero GitHub
+- **Release tab** — full stable releases only, sorted by version number newest to oldest
+- **PTB tab** — pre-release builds only, sorted by version number newest to oldest
+- **Architecture detection** — automatically detects whether your system is x64 or x32 and shows only matching builds
+- Clicking **⬇ Download & Install** prompts you to choose a destination folder, then downloads and installs silently with no dialogs or prompts

+---